 Nest boxes can be fixed to fence posts, walls, trees or buildings – again, choose somewhere high above ground level, as this will allow for easy flight access whilst also being out of the reach of predators like cats, squirrels and foxes, or the unnatural predators; the Football, Frisbee etc!
 The added bonus is that many birds return to the same area for generations, year after year.

 All this nourishment and shelter will attract all manner of species of bird to your garden, including house and more.

-To return the favour the birds will eat many garden pests, such as slugs, snails, grubs, wireworms, caterpillars and insects.
-They’re also fascinating to watch and their daily antics will soon have you hooked, be careful how much of your time they take up, they have been known to keep household chores from being done.
+To return the favour, the birds will eat many garden pests, such as slugs, snails, grubs, wireworms, caterpillars and insects.
+They’re also fascinating to watch and their daily antics will soon have you hooked, be careful how much of your time they take up, they have been known to keep some of the more tedious household chores from being done.

 More Information can be found on http://www.rspb.org.uk/ the official website of the Royal Society for the Protection of Birds